by Rod D. Martin

 But also:

-2. It wasn’t a campaign expenditure either.
+2. It wasn’t a campaign expenditure at all.

 How do we know this?
 Well let’s start with legal precedent: the prosecution in the 2012 John Edwards case tried the exact same tactic Mueller just did and got bounced out of court on it.
 We don’t have to guess on this one: there’s no violation here.

-This is because personal expenditures that also benefit a campaign aren’t campaign expenditures.
+This is because personal expenditures that incidentally also benefit a campaign aren’t campaign expenditures.
 If you have bad teeth and get cosmetic dentistry — even if your reason is to benefit your campaign — legally, that’s still a personal expense.
 In fact, you’ll go to jail if you try to pay for it out of campaign funds.

 But Trump didn’t pay for it with campaign funds.
 Nor did the campaign pay for it.
 It wasn’t a campaign expense.
 And he can pay any amount he wants for non-campaign expenses, and give any amount he wants to his campaign.